Posted 01.19.2023 by Josh Krakauer

 A few tips for continuous improvement and learning.

+Keep a swipe file of content that works, and why.
 When an ad or content performs well, there’s a good chance it will work again.
-Create an internal record of ads and content that resonated—both your own, and others you find.
+Create an internal record of ads and content that resonated—both your own and others you find.
 Task colleagues to do the same to build your collection and strengthen your organization’s competency for recognizing good content.
 Screenshot and log the copy, creative, and offer.
 Tip: Start with a Slack channel.
 (Ours is called #good_social.)

+Hold a monthly retrospective.
 To stay agile, embrace “Agile.”
 At least once per quarter, bring the core team responsible for social together to share and learn.
-Everyone should be briefed to be prepared, honest, and open to improve the quality of your takeaways.
+Everyone should be briefed to be prepared, honest, and open to improving the quality of their takeaways.
 In your retro, ask four key questions about the process and performance of your social media program:

 Are you feeling as pumped as we are? 👊